chrismaree/DeepWhale/README.md

 In summary, if you want to use an offline TTS model, we recommend using piper at the moment.
 But, if your online: then you can use Elevenlabs - which is an amazing product (compared to the offline models).
 First of all, you can create or use voices on their website.
 For example, I created this voice for a little gnome just by prompting what I want: \
 <audio controls src="audio_examples/ElevenLabs_2025-02-16T14_02_30_Gnome Creature_gen_s35_sb74_se46_b_m2-1.mp3" title="prompted gnome voice"></audio>

 Now the second option in elevenlabs is to train a voice on their site.
 Which can be done with a few clips of - in this case Mr. Poopybutthole.
 The results are amazing.
-See the audio clip below: <audio controls src="audio_examples/ElevenLabs_2025-02-16T14_41_19_Mr Poopy Buthole_ivc_s50_sb100_se100_b_m2.mp3" title="Pr Poopybutthole"></audio>
+See the audio clip: <audio controls src="audio_examples/ElevenLabs_2025-02-16T14_41_19_Mr Poopy Buthole_ivc_s50_sb100_se100_b_m2.mp3" title="Pr Poopybutthole"></audio>

 ## Calling Sounds
 Since it is impossible for current TTS models to create realistic sound effects on the fly (even for Elevenlabs), we use a simple sound library to call sounds.
 This is a simple wrapper function that can call different sound libraries.
 Currently we use the playsound library to play sounds.
 This is a simple wrapper function that can call different sound libraries.
 Currently we use the playsound library to play sounds.